 You can, and should, update your W-4 over time as your personal circumstances change.

 Examples of when you need to file a revised W-4 include:

-- Getting married as you need to change your filing status
+- Getting married, as you might need to change your filing status.

-- Getting divorced or if and when your spouse dies, as you need to change your filing status
+- Getting divorced or if your spouse dies, as you might need to change your filing status.

 Once you give your employer the updated Form W-4, your employer must use the updated information to calculate your tax withholding no later than the start of the first pay period that ends 30 days later.